kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## Sources for Enrichment

-If you are intrigued by the material in these two blogs on Pi^[[The Pi of Archimedes](https://swanlotus.netlify.app/blogs/the-pi-of-archimedes) and [The Wonder That Is Pi](https://swanlotus.netlify.app/blogs/the-wonder-that-is-pi).] have the time and interest to find out more, do  engage with some of these books, websites, and videos.
+If you are intrigued by the material in these two blogs on Pi^[[The Pi of Archimedes](https://swanlotus.netlify.app/blogs/the-pi-of-archimedes) and [The Wonder That Is Pi](https://swanlotus.netlify.app/blogs/the-wonder-that-is-pi).] and have the time and interest to find out more, do  engage with some of these books, websites, and videos.
 They will enhance your knowledge of $\pi$ and enrich you intellectually.

 ### Book Recommendations